cncf/project-template/contributor-ladder.md

 * Requirements
     * Experience as a Reviewer for at least [TODO: Number] months
     * Demonstrates a broad knowledge of the project across multiple areas
-    * Is able to exercise judgement for the good of the project, independant of their employer, friends, or team
+    * Is able to exercise judgement for the good of the project, independent of their employer, friends, or team
     * Mentors other contributors
     * Can commit to spending at least [TODO: Number] hours per month working on the project
 * Additional privileges: